minshi123/gitlab/doc/topics/airgap/index.md

 ## Features

-Best practices to utilize GitLab features in an offline environment:
+Follow these best practices to use GitLab's features in an offline environment:

 - [GitLab SAST in an offline air-gapped installation](../user/application_security/sast/index.html#gitlab-sast-in-an-offline-air-gapped-installation)